Welcome to Nora! We are an intentionally small, college-preparatory, co-ed high school, grades 9-12, founded in 1964. We invite you to get to know us!

 - Submit a reference form to your student’s current and recent teachers.
 Contact Director of Admissions Marcia Miller for this form.

 We look forward to showing you our incredible high school learning environment.
+For more information, click on the links to the left of this page.

 Marcia Miller, Director of Admissions